saymrwulf/litex-boards/notes.md

-2016-04-20T23:19:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2016-04-20T05:46:00 - Refactor for clarity, might break a few tests though (litex-boards) 2016-06-24T22:10:00 - Implementing approach from a new paper read last night (litex-boards)
+2016-04-20T23:19:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2016-04-20T05:46:00 - Refactor for clarity, might break a few tests though (litex-boards) 2016-06-24T22:10:00 - Implementing approach from a new paper read last night (litex-boards) 2016-06-24T05:48:00 - Minor doc updates: linking to article on quantization (litex-boards)